Search results for “Transactions”: 106 items

 Where can I check the leverage set for my Exness trading account?

-You can check the leverage settings for each of your Exness trading accounts in the "My Account" section of the Personal Area.
+You can check the leverage settings for each Exness trading account in the "My Account" section of the Personal Area.
 Log in to the Personal Area and select "My Account" from the menu.
-Click the "︙" icon next to the trading account you want to view, then select "Account Information" to view the leverage settings.
+Click the "︙" icon next to the trading account you want to check, select "Account Information," and you will be able to view the leverage settings.

 11.10.2023